mattmakai/fullstackpython.com/source/content/pages/07-performance/0705-task-queues.markdown

 # Task queues
-Task queues handle background work that need to be processed outside the usual HTTP request-response cycle.
-These tasks are handled asynchronously because HTTP requests must be responded back to by the server as fast as possible otherwise the user experience in the web browser will suffer.
-The most common types of jobs for task queues include
+Task queues handle background work processed outside the usual HTTP request-response cycle.

+## Why are tasks queues necessary?
+Some tasks are handled asynchronously either because they are not initiated by an HTTP request or because they are long-running jobs that take longer than a few milliseconds.

+For example, a web application could poll the GitHub API every 10 minutes to find out what are the top 100 starred repositories.
+A task queue would be set up to automatically call the GitHub API, process the results and store them in a persistent database for later use.

+Another example is when a database query would take too long during the HTTP request-response cycle.
+The query could be performed in the background on a fixed interval with the results stored in the database.
+Then when the HTTP request comes in it could fetch the calculated results from the database instead of re-executing the query.
+This is a form of [caching](/caching.html) enabled by task queues.

+Other types of jobs for task queues include

 * calculating computationally expensive data analytics